AGolz/Born2beRoot/README.md

 Let's walk through the process of installing Rocky Linux in text mode.

-__Start the VM__
+__Start the VM__.
 Once you have configured your VM and attached the Rocky Linux ISO, start your VM.
 The Rocky Linux boot menu will appear.
 Press `tab` and start the installation using the `inst.text` boot parameter.

 <img width="955" alt="Screen Shot 2023-05-10 at 3 33 18 AM" src="https://github.com/AGolz/Born2beRoot/assets/51645091/e7906cd1-0b3f-44d1-adb6-abe29f1bd303">